Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Nonlocality Analysis

-In addition, Figure~\ref{fig:D2121}(c) is comparing the results of kernel integration $\int D_{2121} \mathrm{d}y_2$ and the leading-order eddy viscosity tensor component $D^0_{2121}$.
+Figure~\ref{fig:D2121}(c) compares the results of kernel integration $\int{D_{2121} \mathrm{d}y_2}$ against the leading-order eddy viscosity for the same component $D^0_{2121}$.
 The definition of $D^0_{2121}$ is the leading-order moment of the eddy viscosity kernel $D_{2121}$.
-In other word, the integration of the kernel $\int D_{2121} \mathrm{d}y_2$ must match the eddy viscosity tensor $D^0_{2121}$.
-Figure~\ref{fig:D2121}(c) shows that the two results are collapsing verifying that our two different MFM measurements, MFM for $D^0_{jilk}$ and MFM for $D_{2121}$ show consistent result.
+In other word, with correct quantification the integration of the kernel $\int{D_{2121} \mathrm{d}y_2}$ must match $D^0_{2121}$.
+Figure~\ref{fig:D2121}(c) shows that the two results are collapsing verifying the consistency between our two different MFM measurements.

-In Section 3, we discuss that the leading-order eddy viscosity alone can predict a highly accurate RANS solution for the channel flow with the prediction error around 1.5\%.
-We reduce the prediction error even further by including the nonlocality using the full kernel representation of the eddy viscosity.
+In Section 3, we demonstrated that the leading-order eddy viscosity alone can predict an accurate RANS solution for the channel mean velocity with the prediction error around 1\%.
+This error can be furture reduced by including the nonlocality using the full kernel representation of the eddy viscosity.
 Figure~\ref{fig:ranserror} shows the two RANS results, one obtained using the leading-order eddy viscosity $D^0_{2121}$ and the other obtained using eddy viscosity kernel $D_{2121}$.
 Analytically, the full measurement of the kernel is expected to provide the RANS solution that is identical to the averaged DNS result.
-In our simulation, the slightest error occurs due to a statistical noise that we expect to resolve with a larger data set.
-Still, the kernel result is significantly better than the leading-order result, indicating that even the RANS simulation of the channel, which is highly local, can be improved using a nonlocal model.
+In our simulation, small errors are due to statistical noise that we expect to resolve with a larger data set.
+Still, the kernel result is significantly better than the leading-order result, indicating that the RANS solution to the leading order eddy diffusivity model, which is highly local, can be improved using a nonlocal model.